 Internet service providers (ISPs) are facing two major challenges today, namely the permanent increase of traffic and the common request for Quality of Service (QoS).
-To master the first issue and to guarantee the second, ISPs must control the congestion level in their networks.
+To master the first issue and to guarantee the second, ISPs must avoid congestion in their networks at any cost.
 This can be achieved by means of traffic engineering (TE).
-Configurable capacity tunnels, also known as TE tunnels, are a popular means for TE within autonomous system (AS) networks of today's Internet because most emerging network technologies support them.
-In (generalized) multi-protocol label switching

-(G)MPLS [1,2], label switched paths (LSPs) associated with a guaranteed bandwidth are established through a network thereby pinning the traffic to predetermined routes [3].
+Configurable capacity tunnels, aka.
+TE tunnels, are a popular means for TE within autonomous system (AS) networks of today's Internet because most emerging network technologies support them.
+In (generalized) multi-protocol label switching (G)MPLS [1], [2], label switched paths (LSPs) associated with a guaranteed bandwidth are established through a network thereby pinning the traffic to predetermined routes [3].
 Capacity tunnels might further be used to implement network admission control (NAC) which is used to limit the traffic transported from border-to-border (b2b) through a network [4].
-If the tunneling concept and NAC are combined, the TE tunnels - we then call them border-to-border budgets (BBBs) - become load-controlled.
-In contrast to a single LSP, a BBB can consist of a load-balanced multi-path between border nodes.
+If the tunneling concept and NAC are combined, the TE tunnels - we then call them borderto-border budgets (BBBs) - become load-controlled.
+In contrast to a single LSP, a BBB can consist of a loadbalanced multi-path between border nodes.
 Per-flow AC is then performed only at the tunnel ingress routers based on the capacity of the BBBs.
 We call the corresponding NAC mechanism, the border-to-border budget based NAC (BBB NAC) [4].
 In the following, we explain the problem considered in this work, give an overview of related work, and characterize the structure of this paper.

 We imagine a network scenario where admission-controlled TE tunnels are established between each ingress/egress router pair.
-If the capacity of a tunnel does not suffice to accommodate another flow, further flows are blocked to ensure that the QoS of flows already admitted to that tunnel is maintained.
+If the capacity of a tunnel does not suffice to accomodate another flow, further flows are blocked to ensure that the QoS of flows already admitted to that tunnel is maintained.
 With static bandwidth allocation (SBA), the tunnels have fixed sizes, i.e., they do not adapt to traffic fluctuations.
 Therefore, they must be dimensioned to cope with the busy-hour traffic which can lead to inefficient use of tunnel-bound network capacity at secondary times.
-This potential inefficiency can be avoided if adaptive bandwidth allocation (ABA) is applied to the tunnels, i.e. if the tunnels sizes are dynamically adapted to current traffic conditions.
+This potential inefficiency can be avoided if adaptive bandwidth allocation (ABA) is applied to the tunnels.

-The problem of efficient resource utilization is part of the general network design problem [5] which covers, next to bandwidth allocation [6,7], many more issues such as traffic estimation [8], multi-hour network design [9-11], capacity dimensioning [12], routing [13], and combinations thereof [14, 15].
-As a consequence, the network design problem has been studied in the literature from many varying perspectives and in the context of many different underlying network technologies.
+The problem of efficient resource utilization is part of the general network design problem [5] which covers, next to bandwidth allocation [6], [7], many more issues such as traffic estimation [8], multi-hour network design [9]-[11], capacity dimensioning [12], routing [13], and combinations thereof [14], [15].
+As a consequence, the network design problem has been studied in the literature from many varying perspectives and in context of many different underlying network technologies.